tariqahmed1912/internship-kloudle/docs/aws.md

 touch ~/.ssh/authorized_keys
 ```

-To allow SSH connection from Master to Slave, copy the public key of Master instance into `~/.ssh/authorized_keys` created in Slave.
+To allow SSH connection from Master to Agent, copy the public key of Master instance into `~/.ssh/authorized_keys` created in Agent.

 ### **Production Server**